Lokiys/SecureVault/README.md

 # SecureVault
-Secure location to save password and other highly confidential data.
+Secure location to save passwords and other highly confidential data.